-During 2016-17, the Commission continued to work with its service provider to obtain financial data necessary to determine the extent of dental claims the service provider has approved and paid to teachers.
-This helps the Commission determine how much it owes for approved dental claims.
+During 2017-18, the Commission continued to work with its service provider to obtain financial data necessary to determine the extent of dental claims the service provider approved and paid to teachers.
+This financial data would help the Commission determine how much it owes for approved dental claims.

-Its service provider processes and pays approximately 55,000 dental claims per year on behalf of the Commission.
-The Commission reimburses the service provider for claims paid.
+Its service provider processes about 57,000 dental claims each year on behalf of the Commission.
+The Commission reimburses the service provider for claims it has approved and paid.